Updated: June 20, 2024

 What Homeowners Can Expect During the Installation Process

-• Duration: The installation process can take anywhere from a few hours to a couple of days, depending on the size of the attic and the type of insulation being installed.
+• Duration: The process can take anywhere from a few hours to a few days, depending on the size of the attic and the type of insulation being installed.

 • Noise and Disturbance: The process can be noisy, especially if blowing machines are used for loose-fill insulation.
 Homeowners might prefer to be away during this part of the installation.